 Meet a family who replaced their bathroom's old bubble dome with a new VELUX Solar Powered "Fresh Air" Skylight.
 The difference it made to their space is pretty astonishing.
 Watch the transformation.

 Ventilation matters.
 But your noisy bathroom fan doesn't have to.
-Learn more about our VELUX "fresh air" skylights and how they can keep your space fear of moisture while giving you the spa-like retreat you've always wanted.
+Learn more about our VELUX "fresh air" skylights and how they can keep your space free of moisture while giving you the spa-like retreat you've always wanted.